Active Sampling for the Quickest Detection of Markov Networks: Main Results

-We say that the correlation structure of the network is {\sl homogeneous} when $I_\ell(U)$ is the same for all {\sl valid} subsets $U$ that satisfy~\eqref{eq:U_card}.
-When we have a homogeneous structure, we replace $I_\ell(U)$ by the shorthand $I_\ell$, which emphasizes lack of dependence on $U$.
-In such cases, observing any subsequence of nodes provides the same average amount of information.
-In contrast, we say that the correlation structure is {\sl heterogeneous} when the two limit measures $I_0(U)$ and $I_1(U)$ vary for different subsets $U$.
-For such cases we define
+Next, we define two types of networks, depending on how the LLR sequences converge. \begin{definition}[Homogeneous network] We say that an MRF is {\sl homogeneous} when $I_\ell(\psi^\infty)$ exists and it is the same for all possible sets $\psi^\infty$.
+When we have a homogeneous structure, we replace $I_\ell(\psi^\infty)$ by the shorthand $I_\ell$, which emphasizes a lack of dependence on $\psi^\infty$. \end{definition} The critical property of homogeneous networks is that observing any subsequence of nodes provides the same average amount of information in the long run. \begin{example} Consider a setting in which the samples are i.i.d. under $\sH_0$ and they form a Gauss-Markov random field (GMRF) under $\sH_1$ with the same marginal distributions as the ones under $\sH_0$.
+If under $\sH_1$ the nodes form a line graph with correlation coefficients $a\neq \pm 1$, then we have a homogeneous network in which

+\end{example} \begin{definition}[Heterogeneous network] We say that an MRF is {\sl heterogeneous} when the two information measures $I_\ell(\psi^\infty)$ exist and vary for different permutations $\psi^\infty$.
+In such networks, we define

+\end{definition} \begin{example} Consider a setting in which the samples are i.i.d. under $\sH_0$, and they form a GMRF under $\sH_1$ with the same marginal distributions as the ones under $\sH_0$.
+Under $\sH_1$ the dependency graph consists of two line subgraphs defined over two distinct sets of nodes denoted by